Last Updated: June 11, 2024

 What is Kareem Abdul-Jabbar's Net Worth?

 Kareem Abdul-Jabbar is a former American professional basketball player who has a net worth of $25 million.
 Kareem Abdul-Jabbar won multiple awards and accolades over the course of his NBA career.
-He won the NBA Championship six times and was the league's all-time leading scorer for many years until February 2023 when his record was broke by LeBron James.
+He won the NBA Championship six times and was the league's all-time leading scorer for many years until February 2023, when his record was broken by LeBron James.
 Some consider him to be the greatest basketball player of all time.
 Outside of basketball, Kareem Abdul-Jabbar has worked as an actor and best-selling author.

 Kareem Abdul-Jabbar, also known as Ferdinand Lewis Alcindor, Jr., was born in New York City.
 He began making major waves as a basketball player while in high school.
-At 6′ 8″ tall, he was a formidable presence on the court, and led his team at Power Memorial Academy to three championships in a row.
-They also won 71 games in a row, and had a 79-2 record.
-His junior year, the team won the National High School Basketball Championships, and finished in second place the year he graduated.
+At 6′ 8″ tall, he was a formidable presence on the court and led his team at Power Memorial Academy to three championships in a row.
+They also won 71 games in a row and had a 79-2 record.
+In his junior year, the team won the National High School Basketball Championships and finished in second place the year he graduated.
 He went on to play college basketball for the UCLA Bruins.
 He quickly distinguished himself, scoring a UCLA record 56 points in a single game – the first time he took the court.
 (He later beat his own record – scoring 61 points in a single game.
 The record still stands.)
 During his four years of college, he won just about every major sports honor available to basketball players, including being named the very first Naismith College Player of the Year in 1969.

 The Milwaukee Bucks drafted him after he graduated from UCLA with a degree in History.
-By the end of his first season with the Bucks, he was a star, and received Rookie of the Year honors.
+By the end of his first season with the Bucks, he was a star and received Rookie of the Year honors.
 During his time with the Bucks, he was an NBA Champion, was named an NBA Finals MVP, was named NBA Most Valuable Player three times, and was a two-time scoring champion, among other honors.
-In 1975, he began playing for the Los Angeles Lakers, and continued to wrack up honors.
-He won the NBA Championship five more times with the Lakers, and was named Finals MVP again.
+In 1975, he began playing for the Los Angeles Lakers and continued to wrack up honors.
+He won the NBA Championship five more times with the Lakers and was named Finals MVP again.
 He was chosen as the NBA Most Valuable Player three more times.
-He was also chosen for the NBA All-Star Team 19 times, and the All-NBA First Team 10 times.
+He was also chosen for the NBA All-Star Team 19 times and the All-NBA First Team 10 times.
 He retired in 1989.

 Getty